- ACC 2016 Bus Trip

 Situated on a scenic peninsula where the Chester and Sassafras Rivers meander into the Chesapeake Bay, Kent County has retained its serene beauty despite the passage of time.
 Located on the banks of the Chester River, Chestertown dates back to 1706, the oldest mid-Atlantic port of entry in the state dating back to the 1640’s.
 It has been designated by the state of Maryland as an Arts and Entertainment District; its mayor, Chris Cerino remarked, “The downtown arts scene has grown by leaps and bounds in the past decade…The State’s designation validates…Chestertown is fast becoming a regional arts destination.”
 In addition to the charm of Chestertown, out-of-towners often remark on how much they enjoy the tranquility of the countryside, water views and small, friendly towns.

-It is recommended that visitors start their tour at the RiverArts Gallery, 315 High Street, Suite 106 where there will be an exhibit of works by the artists on the tour opening October 3.
+It is recommended that visitors start their tour at the RiverArts Gallery, 315 High Street, Suite 106 where there will be an exhibit of works by the artists on the tour opening October 2.
 That way you can discover those artists whose works you are most interested in and arrange your tour accordingly.
-Brochures may be found at the Gallery and at restaurants and shops throughout Kent County.
-They provide a brief description of each artist along with directions to the studios and restaurants as well as a user-friendly map.
-And while you’re there pick up a free raffle ticket to win a prize.
+Brochures are available from local Chestertown establishments and at RiverArts.
+Anyone filling out a brief RiverArts marketing survey at RiverArts will be eligible for a drawing; no purchase is necessary.
+Each day of the tour, RiverArts will hold a drawing to give away a$50 gift certificate good toward the purchase of items from the RiverArts Gallery Gift Shop.
+Notification of the daily winner will be via email at the end of each tour day.
 Regular gallery hours are Tuesday-Friday, 11-4, Saturday, 10-4.
-During the Studio Tour, Gallery hours are Saturday 9-5 and Sunday 10-5.
+During the Studio Tour, Gallery hours are Saturday and Sunday, 10-5.